Incyte (INCY) Q2 2017 Results - Earnings Call Transcript

 Michael Schmidt - Leerink Partners LLC

 Hey, guys.
 Good morning.
 Just a couple of quick ones.
-Regarding the ECHO-301 trial, is it correct to assume that the un-blinding will be triggered by PFS and/or will you provide both data points in the first half of 2018, PFS and OS?
+Regarding the ECHO-301 trial, is it correct to assume that the un-blinding will be triggered by PFS, and/or will you provide both data points in the first half of 2018, PFS and OS?

 And the second question is regarding your FGFR1/2/3 inhibitor, as well as the PI 3-kinase delta inhibitor, I think you've always talked about those as kind of the next wave of potential agents that could reach the market.
-I'm just wondering how we should think about the sort of potential NDA filing timelines for those two either in DLBL or in iCCA.
+I'm just wondering how we should think about the sort of potential NDA filing timelines for those two, either in DLBCL or in iCCA?
 Thank you.

 Steven H. Stein - Incyte Corp.

 Hi, Michael.
 It's Steven.
 In terms of the dynamics around how you conduct endpoint analysis and un-blinding, it's a co-primary endpoint.
-Obviously, for a large Phase 3 there is a Data Safety Monitoring Board, who conduct these analyses to begin with.
-And they will as is – I mean, it's not a secret here, PFS would always be triggered before overall survival in terms of doing the analysis, because it delivers earlier.
-So, I guess, the simple answer to your question is, yes, in terms of having mature overall survival data at that point in time, it will be whether it exists or not.
+Obviously, for a large Phase 3, there is a Data Safety Monitoring Board who conduct these analyses to begin with.
+And they will, as is – I mean, it's not a secret here, PFS would always be triggered before overall survival in terms of doing the analysis, because it delivers earlier.
+So, I guess the simple answer to your question is, yes, in terms of having mature overall survival data at that point in time, it will be whether it exists or not.

 Just going to the part two and part three of your questions, yes, we very much like both those programs.
-We feel, as we've said before, for INCB54828 FGFR1/2/3 inhibitor that we have a best-in-class compound.
+We feel, as we've said before, for INCB54828 FGFR1/2/3 inhibitor, that we have a best-in-class compound.
 We understand the compound.
-We dose the patients to the pharmacodynamic endpoints of hypophosphatemia there.
-And we have three open studies, all of which could serve as registration potential, should they reach high response rates that are durable and all of them are biomarker-driven in terms of targets.
-So metastatic bladder cancer for FGFR3, cholangiocarcinoma for FGFR2, and for that rare myeloproliferative neoplasm that's driven by chromosome 8p11, those studies are all underway and enrolling well and we really like their compound.
-I think it's premature to talk about potential NDA dates there or accelerated approvals.
+We dose the patients to the pharmacodynamic endpoint of hypophosphatemia there.
+And we have three open studies, all of which could serve as registration potential, should they reach high response rates that are durable, and all of them are biomarker-driven in terms of targets.
+So metastatic bladder cancer for FGFR3, cholangiocarcinoma for FGFR2, and for that rare myeloproliferative neoplasm that's driven by chromosome 8p11, those studies are all underway and enrolling well, and we really like the compound.
+I think it's premature to talk about potential NDA dates there, or accelerated approvals.

-For the delta inhibitor, just to reiterate the comments I said earlier, I think we've been more step-wise and careful because of the tolerability profile and needing to understand how we can get the efficacy we know we can get, but then keep patients on therapy long enough.
-And so it's a little bit early to also comment on when those may potentially deliver, though we have programs in diffuse large B-cell and now in additional B-cell malignancies, like marginal and mantle cell lymphoma.
+For the delta inhibitor, just to reiterate the comments I said earlier, I think we've been more step-wise and careful, because of the tolerability profile and needing to understand how we can get the efficacy we know we can get, but then keep patients on therapy long enough.
+And so it's a little bit early to also comment on when those may potentially deliver, but we have programs in diffuse large B-cell and now in additional B-cell malignancies, like marginal and mantle cell lymphoma.

 Michael Schmidt - Leerink Partners LLC

 Great.
-Thank you Steven.
+Thank you, Steven.

 Operator